Tax Relief For Nurses and Truck Drivers

 Independent Contractor (1099) vs W-2 Employees

-Before figuring out deductions, a major differentiator that must be made is 1099 vs W-2 nurses.
-For example, those that are travel nurses, the tax rules will be different than those who are W-2 employees.
+Before figuring out deductions, a major differentiator that must be made is whether you are classified as a 1099 vs W-2 nurse.
+As an example: for travel nurses, the tax rules will be different than those who receive a W-2 from their employer.

 A large number of travel nurses can be classified as independent contractors.
 If you are a travel nurse, be sure to keep receipts of everything you pay for as you travel, such as mileage, rent, and meals.

-Furthermore, if you work in home health, as a contractor, or from home, you should try and see if you can get paid as under 1099.
-This category will offer you more tax deductions.
+Furthermore, if you work in home care health, as a contractor, or from home, you should try and see if you can get paid as a 1099 employee.
+This category will offer you the opportunity for more tax deductions.

-Another factor that will affect deductions is if you are a nursing student.
-The filing status of nursing students is either a dependent of their parents or as filing independently.
+If you are a nursing student, there are other factors that will determine your available tax deductions.
+The filing status of nursing students is either as a dependent of their parents, or filing independently.

-Try to remain dependent while you’re a student.
-The requirements are as follows: You are 24 or younger, you are a full-time student, and your parents support you.
+If you can, it’s best to remain dependent while you’re a student.
+The requirements are as follows: you must be 24 or younger, you must be a full-time student, and your parents must support you at least partly.

-Don’t fret if you are not claimed as a dependent as there are various customary student deductions available to you.
+Don’t fret if you are not claimed as a dependent, as there are still various customary student deductions available to you.

-There are two choices when it comes to tax deductions, standard deductions or itemized.
-If you itemize your expenses, you can usually write-off any expenses associated with your job.
+There are two choices when it comes to federal tax deductions: standard deductions or itemized deductions.
+If you itemize your expenses, you can usually write off any expenses associated with your job.
 These write-offs fall into three categories: clothing, equipment, and licensing/education.

-Clothing includes uniforms, scrubs and scrub coats, and medical shoes.
-Also, any services needed to maintain the integrity of your job can be tax deductions.
-Examples include dry cleaning, tax preparation fees, and uniform alterations.
+Are scrubs tax deductible?
+The short answer is yes!
+The clothing category includes healthcare uniforms, scrubs, scrub coats, and medical shoes.
+Also, any popular services needed to maintain the integrity of your job can be tax deductions.
+Examples might include dry cleaning, tax preparation fees, and uniform alterations.

-Equipment that nurses can write-off is far-reaching; anything that is a necessity to your work which you had to purchase.
-Stethoscope, penlights, and scissors to name a few.
+Equipment that nurses can write off is far-reaching, and includes anything that is a necessity to your work which you had to purchase.
+These items might include stethoscopes, penlights, and scissors, to name a few.

-Finally, licensing and education related to your nursing job can be a tax deduction.
+Finally, licensing and education related to your nursing job can count for a tax deduction.
 These expenses could include continued education costs (such as fees related to conferences or seminars), subscriptions to industry-specific publications, and organization membership dues.

-Much like nurses, there are various work-related expenses truck drivers can write-off.
+Much like nurses, there are various work-related tax write-offs for truckers.

 W-2 vs Independent Contractors

-In recent years, the IRS no longer permits W-2 drivers to write-off mileage and travel on their tax returns.
-Although, if you are a truck driver who is classified as an independent contractor or 1099, you can still claim business expenses.
+In recent years, the IRS no longer permits W-2 drivers to write off mileage and travel on their tax returns.
+Although, if you are a truck driver who is classified as an independent contractor or 1099 employee, you can still claim business expenses.

 As a 1099 truck driver, you must complete a Schedule C to report income and expenses.
 This will allow you a selection of tax deductions.
 Local truck drivers normally cannot deduct travel expenses.

-Nevertheless, even if you are an employee you can deduct travel expenses only if you meet certain qualifications.
-You must be traveling away from home for longer than a day and you must have to sleep or rest to meet the demandsof your work.
+Even if you are a W-2 employee, you can deduct travel expenses only if you meet certain qualifications.
+You must be traveling away from home for longer than a day, and you must have to sleep or rest to meet the demands of your work.

-To the IRS, a semi-truck is a qualified non-personal-use vehicle.
+To the IRS, a semi-truck is qualified as a non-personal-use vehicle.
 What this means is that you can only claim expenses for vehicles of this type.

-Now, you can deduct expenses related to your truck, such as fuel, oil, repairs, tires, washing, insurance, and repairs or maintenance.
-It is in your best interest to keep all receipts and to document as much of your expenses as possible.
+You can deduct expenses related to your company truck, such as fuel, oil, repairs, tires, washing, insurance, and repairs or maintenance.
+It is in your best interest to keep all receipts, and to document as many of your deductible expenses as possible.

-Other deductions available to truckers are mileage (only if you’re an independent contractor), daily meal allowances, hotel expenses, and union dues.
-Additionally, you can deduct other unreimbursed expenses including logbooks, lumper fees, business-only cell phone use, and license fees
+Other IRS deductions for truckers are mileage (only if you’re an independent contractor), daily meal allowances, hotel expenses, and union dues.
+You can also deduct other unreimbursed expenses, including logbooks, lumper fees, business-only cell phone use, and license fees.

-Regardless if you are a nurse or a truck driver, your profession most likely has deductions.
-Missing out on such deductions may have resulted in your current tax debt.
+Regardless of whether you are a nurse or a truck driver, your profession most likely has the opportunity for tax deductions.
+Missing out on such tax deductions for nurses and truck drivers may have resulted in your current back taxes.
 If this is the case, reach out to TaxRise; our tax professionals can place you in the most ideal tax relief program possible.